-Having a well-planned efficient and effective office layout will save you time and help you make money.
-The benefits of this include:
+Having a well-planned, efficient and effective office layout will save you time, money and lots of headache.
+Some other overlooked benefits include:

-- Maximize the usable space making your money work harder for you.
+- Maximizing the usable space will make your money work harder for you.

-- Produce efficiency with how easily you, your staff and patients flow through your space, reducing wasted time and maximizing the number of patients you can see
+- How easily you, your staff and patients flow through your space will reduce wasted time and maximizing the number of patients you can see.

-The initial component in the plan of your office space is to know all the functions that you want to take place in the space.
-The next component would be to know the sequence in which those functions will happen.
+To begin planning your space, sit down with some pen and paper and make a list of all the functions that you want to take place.
+This includes basics like reception and adjusting area, but also areas like break rooms, ADA compliant bathrooms and therapy rooms.
+Next, you will determine the sequence in which those functions will happen.
+Do you want someone to go from the reception straight to the adjusting area, or is there a therapy room they need to go to first.
 This information will begin to shape the “flow” of your office.
-In the design industry we call this process “programming”, in which you would elaborate on the details of your practice.
-From these details a “bubble” diagram would be sketched out.
+In the design industry we call this process “programming.”
+This is where you would elaborate on the details of your practice.
+At CrossFields, we use a “bubble” diagram to better represent these details.
 Each bubble represents the rough shape and size of an area.
-The bubbles are arranged to show the primary and secondary adjacency to the other areas, indicating the optimal flow through the space.
+The bubbles are arranged to show how you or a patient would ideally flow through the space.

-Once these components are determined, a space plan can begin to be created.
-A space plan includes more exact square footages for each area in the space.
-It is drawn to scale with walls, doors and space defining elements, all in line with the concept created by the bubble diagram.
+Once these components are determined, a space plan can begin to be created with the exact square footage for each area in the space.
+The space plans created by our designers are drawn to scale with walls, doors and space defining elements, all in line with the concept created by your bubble diagram.

 In this stage of the process it usually takes multiple space plans to best fit the functions in their appropriate flow into the existing space.
 For example, you may have determined in the bubble diagram that you wanted both your waiting area and your pre-adjustment warm up area directly adjacent to the reception or check-in counter.
 If the space is a long narrow rectangle, you may not have room for the areas to all fit across from one another.
 Based on what you have determined as your primary and secondary adjacencies, the reception center may be best between the two areas so the Chiropractic Assistant can still have visual access to both areas.
 You may walk in the front door into the waiting area; have the reception in the center and the warm-up area just beyond the reception, on the other side.